zodern/meteor-up/README.md

 ```

+You also need to:
+1. Make sure `meteor.env.ROOT_URL` starts with `https://`
+2. Setup DNS for each of the domains in `meteor.ssl.autogenerate.domains`

 Then run `mup deploy`.
 It will automatically create certificates and set up SSL, which can take up to a few minutes.
 The certificates will be automatically renewed when they expire within 30 days.

 ### Upload certificates